-The legislation would contravene the basic purpose of the H-2A program by enlarging its scope to allow the use of year-round labor in the equine and livestock sectors (including dairy and poultry).
-The H-2A program is premised on the idea that it may be difficult to find U.S. workers for temporary or seasonal farm jobs because they provide low annual income and economic stability.
+The legislation would contravene the basic purpose of the H-2A program by enlarging its scope to allow the use of year-round labor in the equine, landscaping, forestry, conservation, horticulture, aquaculture, and livestock sectors (including dairy and poultry farms).
+The H-2A program is premised on the idea that it may be difficult to find U.S. workers for temporary or seasonal farm jobs because they provide low annual income.
 That same logic does not apply to year-round employment.
 Employers trying to fill year-round jobs should do so by offering attractive wages and working conditions.
 Under this expansion, year-round agricultural employers could instead turn to the H-2A program and obtain a captive workforce with minimal ability to bargain for better wages and working conditions.
-U.S. workers not willing to accept the H-2A job terms could be turned away.
+U.S. workers not willing to accept the H-2A job terms could be turned away as "unavailable."